Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Windows.md

 Use `msl list` if you wish to see the recipes provided by the `clamav` cookbook.

 To build with Mussels, you may need to install a few extra tools required to build some of the libraries.
-These include NASM, Perl
+These include NASM and ActivePerl.
+See [install prerequisites](#install-prerequisites), above.

 Build the `clamav_deps` recipe to compile ClamAV's library dependencies.
 By default, Mussels will install them to `~\.mussels\install\<target>`